Strategic Leadership

 The aims of this module are to:

-• develop an understanding of the range of functional areas that contribute to the successful delivery of the organisational performance.
-Specifically, this will focus on the role of managing of people and resources.
+• develop an understanding of financial topics that contribute to the successful delivery of the organisational performance.
+Specifically, this will focus on the role of managing financial resources.

-• develop the ability of participants to critique approaches to resourcing within an organisational context.
+• develop the ability of participants to adopt a critical approach to financial decision-making within an organisational context.

-• develop participants understanding of the link between strategic goals and operational delivery.
+• develop participants understanding of the link between strategy and finance.

 Compulsory modules